Indonesia – it’s a magical place!

 I wore my sarong just about every day.
 Whether it was as a beach towel, a skirt, or a shoulder cover-up at a temple.

 Top tip: Laundry in Indonesia is cheap!
-So instead of packing more clothes, rather opt to get your clothes washed every few days.
+So instead of packing more clothes, rather get your clothes washed every few days.
 It will be ready within 24 hours!

 A light jacket